The Range (retailer): History

 In June 2017, the retailer opened a new distribution centre in Avonmouth, Bristol.

 In September 2017, for its e-commerce operations, the business was recognised as a leading multi-channel retailer in the Internet Retailing UK Top 250 and the EU Top 350 indices.

 In August 2018, The Range announced a concession partnership with supermarket chain Iceland.
 Later, Iceland and The Range announced Iceland Cafés would open in certain locations.

 In March 2019, the retailer announced it would open a new head office, relocating from the Estover area of Plymouth, to a new building in the Derriford area of Plymouth, next door to its flagship store.
 It was reported to employ over 300 people.

 In March 2020, the chain was criticised by customers and staff for continuing to stay open during the first COVID-19 lockdown when the majority of the items it sold were not considered 'essential'.
 The store argued that it was an essential retailer as it carried toiletries, pet and cleaning products, as well as 50 stores having frozen food concessions.
 Staff at two stores in Bristol were told that freezers were installed in mid-March of that year in order to ensure that the stores could remain open.
 The leader of Basildon Council described The Range as 'the worst of British business' for remaining open in the circumstances.
 Hygiene & safety measures in stores were also criticised.

 In November 2024, The Range opened a new distribution centre in Stowmarket, Suffolk, reportedly creating 1,000 jobs.

 In November 2025, The Range opened a concession inside a Tesco store in Yardley, being its first store-in-store.
+They opened another inside a Morrisons store in Palmers Green in August 2026.